Mayor's Youth Council

 What is the Mayor’s Youth Council?

 The Mayor’s Youth Council (MYC) started in 1998 with the mission of providing high school students the opportunity to develop leadership and citizenship skills while learning about city government.
-Modeled after the elected City Council with a Chair, City Secretary, and At-Large and District Council Members with Senior Aides, the MYC provides valuable experience to its members in the workings of city government.
+Modeled after the elected Houston City Council, the MYC provides valuable experience to its members in the workings of city government.

 How do I qualify?

-Applicants must be a high school student that resides in the City of Houston, generally between the ages of fourteen (14) and eighteen (18) years of age, demonstrates strong interests in gaining knowledge about city government and promoting discussion on youth-related issues, shows excellent abilities in organizing and presenting information, and works well with young people from a variety of diverse cultures and backgrounds.
+Successful applicants demonstrate strong interests in gaining knowledge about city government, civic engagement and promoting discussion on youth-related issues.
+They also demonstrate participation in extracurricular activities and volunteering, and work well with other young people from a variety of diverse cultures and backgrounds.

 Members are chosen through an application and interview process.
 A selection committee reviews the applications, and some students are chosen for personal interviews.
 All students who submit applications are informed by email of their status once final decisions have been made.
 The call for applications usually goes out in September once the school year has started.